-Prerequisite: Admission to the Practical Nursing Program Co-requisite: None
+Admission to the Practical Nursing Program

-COR 105 - Study Skills
+COR105 Study Skills

 This course introduces students to the critical thinking frameworks required to provide competent patient care.
 The course will provide foundational skills in critical thinking, clinical reasoning, and clinical judgement while expanding on knowledge from previous courses.
 Student will focus on reasoning skills for application to the clinical setting.
 Students will be able to develop the interpersonal, teamwork, and self-management skills needed to be successful as a practical nurse.